Alireza-WebDeveloper/ReactQuery-Dashboard/Readme.md

-Note : You Can CRUD With Pagination Data Table
+# 1.Note : You Can CRUD With Pagination Data Table
+# 2.Note : Cache Data When Change Route